 These versions only require your GitLab username and password to allow access to the GitLab repo.
 Creating Access Tokens is not necessary.

 1.2 Kerberos Authentication

-Users have the option to authenticate via Kerberos with their Kerberos keytabs or username/password.
-With the Kerberos integration enabled, all of your analysis containers will automatically authenticate as your user-specific Kerberos principal.
+With the Kerberos integration enabled, all of your analysis containers (including interactive sessions, script runs, and Model APIs) will automatically authenticate as your user-specific Kerberos principal.